Best Car Shipping Companies

 Bennett also recommends checking with your own car insurance company to determine if your policy covers damage that may occur during transport.

-Brokers are an intermediary between you and the actual auto shipping company.
-According to the Department of Transportation, they’re essentially a sales team.
+Brokers are intermediaries between you and the actual auto shipping company.
+According to the DOT, they’re essentially a sales team.
 Brokers get all the information about your car, your budget and your timeline.
-They then sell that information to carrier companies who bid on the job.
+They then sell that information to carrier companies that bid on the job.

 On the upside, working with a broker means you’ll get a lot of bids to choose from. “(Using) a broker relieves the stress and hassle of contacting multiple carriers to find the best equipment and price,” said Bennett.
 “A broker should be able to consult with you on the best type of transport that fits your specific needs.”